bytebase/bytebase.com/content/docs/changelist.md

 title: Changelist
 ---

-Changelist allows you to sequentially organize changes.
-Then you can apply them to the databases or export them as zip files to apply the changes offline.
+Changelist allows you to stage a set of ordered changes.
+Then at a later time, you can repeatedly apply them to the databases or export them as zip files to apply the changes offline.

 You access Changelist from the Change Center: